Geology of Snowdonia National Park: Alluvium

-There are deposits of alluvium - river laid sand, silt and gravel - along the floors of most of the larger valleys though these are typically narrow and discontinuous in their extent.
+There are deposits of alluvium — river laid sand, silt and gravel — along the floors of most of the larger valleys, though these are typically narrow and discontinuous in their extent.
 At their seaward ends they merge with estuarine deposits.

 Peat

 Peat has accumulated in the post-glacial period though typically in isolated patches within this mountainous landscape.
 One of the larger deposits is at Waun y Griafolen east of Coed y Brenin.

 Landslides

 Examples of mass movement are not common in Snowdonia but there is a concentration along the glacially excavated Bala lineament through Talyllyn.
 The largest is that which originates on the steep northwest slopes of Graig Goch and which has resulted in a mass of debris up to 30m high covering the otherwise flat floor of this trough and behind which is the lake.
 There are further smaller examples which form Bwlch Cyfyng southwest of Abergynolwyn and on the southeastern slopes of Mynydd Gwerngraig east of Cadair Idris.
-A further mass of slipped material is recorded beneath the peak of Pen yr Helgi Du at the head of Cwm Eigiau quarry.
+A further mass of slipped material is recorded beneath the peak of Pen yr Helgi Du at the head of Cwm Eigiau.